Home

 Don't trust the data

-When importing any piece of data you need to make sure that it conforms to the types and restrictions you have on your system.
 I have learnt it the hard way: I imported the user accounts and some email addresses were malformatted - it turned out that in their system they didn't have any validation on that field which resulted in emails like just names of people or multiple valid emails joined by semicolons in one field.
 It did not cause problems for the applications I maintained but it affected the software that facilitated the integration with the Hubspot.
-The following are the key guards I use:

 • for common strings or texts always strip whitespaces at both ends